mraunak/transformers/examples/research_projects/information-gain-filtration/README.md

-# Description of the IGF feature
+# Information Gain Filtration(IGF)

+Authors @Tuko @mraunak

+This folder contains the code how to implement IGF for finetuning on GPT-2.

+## What is IGF?

 Here we present a general fine-tuning method that we call information gain filtration for improving the overall training efficiency and final performance of language model fine-tuning(see paper below).
 The method is an alternative fine-tuning method that trains